williamchong/blog.williamchong.cloud/_posts/2024-11-16-vertex-ai-search-retail-1-importing-data.md

 ## Conclusion

 Since my historical GA4 events do not meet the model requirement, I could not try the recommendation models that I am interested in.
 To improve the data quality, I will be implementing methods to [collect real-time user data](https://cloud.google.com/retail/docs/record-events).
-In the next post, we will cover how to collect real-time user data for Retail AI.
+In the next post, we will cover how to collect real-time user data.